 When Windows came along in the late 80's, a bunch of clever folks created a software program that mimicked those physical interfaces, but on a computer screen.
 This was the first SCADA system.
 As Windows Operating Systems proliferated across business enterprises, so did SCADA.

 SCADA systems could connect to all related systems (PLCs, DCSs and RTUs) and vendors to improve plant procedures.
 The rise of modern IT technology saw the traditional SCADA systems fall out of favour.
 They weren’t integrated with new databases and were seen as outdated as a result.

-For instance, all of the top results agree SCADA will continue to be a mainstay in industrial automation applications.
-The SCADA story that’s around 70 years in the making shows no sign of ending anytime soon.
+For instance, all the top results agree SCADA software will continue to be a mainstay in industrial automation applications.
+The SCADA system story that’s around 70 years in the making shows no sign of ending anytime soon.

 This is because today’s SCADA providers have recognised the need for evolution.
 Instead of standing still, they’ve considered how their technologies can be utilised to meet customer needs quickly, accurately but without raising costs.

 IIoT and the rise of connected devices have already caused a shift to take place, but the sheer volume of data that will soon need to be managed is something that SCADA systems have to handle.
 Forget hundreds or thousands - it’ll soon be thousands or even millions of devices that are part of networks.

 This means SCADA systems will scale to communicate and process data from all these devices.
 Traditional poll based communication protocols will become obsolete and replaced by lightweight publish/subscribe protocols like MQTT.

 2. Edge and Cloud will become a blur